Conway knot

 In mathematics, specifically in knot theory, the Conway knot (or Conway's knot) is a particular knot with 11 crossings, named after John Horton Conway.

 It is related by mutation to the Kinoshita–Terasaka knot, with which it shares the same Jones polynomial.
-Both knots also have the curious property of having the same Alexander polynomial and Conway polynomial as the unknot.
+Both knots also have the property of having the same Alexander polynomial and Conway polynomial as the unknot.

-The issue of the sliceness of the Conway knot was resolved in 2020 by Lisa Piccirillo, 50 years after John Horton Conway first proposed the knot.
+The issue of the sliceness of the Conway knot was resolved in 2020 by Lisa Piccirillo, 50 years after Conway first proposed the knot.
 Her proof made use of Rasmussen's s-invariant, and showed that the knot is not a smoothly slice knot, though it is topologically slice (the Kinoshita–Terasaka knot is both).